Qarj/WebImblaze-Framework/README.md

-# WebInjectFramework 0.01
+# WebInject Framework 0.02

-Framework for running WebInject Automated Tests and visualising results
+Framework for

-## Goal

-To create a framework for
-* organising WebInject tests
-* managing configuration between environments
+* managing WebInject configuration
-* running tests in parallel
+* running many WebInject automated tests in parallel
-* organising test results
+* organising actual test run results
-* visualing test results

-This project does not do anything useful yet.
+This framework is for those with large suites of automated tests.
+It helps to quickly answer the question "Did all of our regression tests pass?".

+If the answer is no, you can very quickly drill into what went wrong.
+Since an organised history of previous run results are kept, you can compare a failed result easily against a previous successful run.

 ## Installation

+Install WebInject. (refer to https://github.com/Qarj/WebInject)

+From a command prompt:
 ```
 cpan Config::Tiny
 ```